-The rationale behind offering a seemingly insane premium to investors, is to acknowledge and reward the fact that an investment in an independent film is an inherently risky venture.
-In fact, the only way generally accepted manner in which to make investing in film a somewhat predictable commercial enterprise, is to invest in slate of films.
+The rationale behind offering a huge premium to investors, is to acknowledge and reward the fact that an investment in an independent film is an inherently risky venture.
+In fact, the only generally accepted manner in which to make investing in film a somewhat predictable commercial enterprise, is to invest in slate.
 Then, the one film out of 12 (or worse) that makes a profit, will more than pay for the 11 flops.
-These metrics are the primary reason why studios do not fail.
+These metrics are the primary reason why movie studios do not fail.
 When a movie on a slate hits, it hits big all over the world, the adjoining flops are a tax write off.

 Step 2 – Deferments (Bad Idea).

-Simply put, deferments are a tool for a producer to get a film into production, with less money than he/she actually needs.
+Simply put, deferments are a tool for a producer to get a movie into production, with less money than he/she actually needs.